Breast torture

-Breast torture (also called breast play, nipple torture or tit torture) is a BDSM activity in which sexual stimulation is provided through the intentional application of physical pain or constriction to the breasts, areolae or nipples of a submissive.
+Breast torture (also called breast play or tit torture) is a BDSM activity in which sexual stimulation is provided through the intentional application of physical pain or constriction to the breasts, areolae or nipples of a submissive.
 It is a popular activity among the kink community.
 The recipient of such activities may wish to receive them as a result of masochism or they may have a desire to please a dominant who is sadistic.
 Those involved may also be motivated by breast fetishism.
 Mild breast torture such as light impact play on the breasts is also occasionally used outside of the BDSM context to provide stimulation and pleasure during conventional sex.

 The breasts are sometimes used to satisfy a desire for erotic humiliation.
 Cruel or disparaging references to the breasts can be used to produce verbal humiliation, while physical humiliation can be achieved through discipline techniques such as breast punishment.

 Kink and BDSM activities are never completely free from risk, but some forms of breast torture, such as the use of clothespins on nipples, light flagellation and simple breast bondage, are considered to be relatively safe and benign.
-In contrast, some forms of breast torture, such as severe caning, amateur piercing, or being suspended by the breasts, are considered to be activities that include great risk.
-Suspension bondage techniques do not allow someone to be safely suspended by their breasts.
-Adequate precautions are needed to prevent injury or blood loss.
+In contrast, some forms of breast torture, such as severe caning, amateur piercing, or being suspended by the breasts, are considered edge activities that can include great risk.
+Anatomically the breasts do not allow someone to be safely suspended by their breasts through suspension bondage techniques.
+All forms of breast torture require adequate precautions to prevent injury or blood loss.